devuxer/mdx-js-test/README.md

 > # Hello, MDX!
 >
-> This is an exmaple using webpack
+> This is an exmaple using Create React App + craco